modejanu99-33/hotel-booking-analysis/README.md

 A key contribution of this project is the development of the **Machine Learning Booking Reliability Index (ML-BRI)**, a scoring system that converts cancellation probabilities into an interpretable reliability score ranging from **0 to 100**, allowing hotels to identify both high-risk and highly reliable reservations.

 '''
+## 📑 Table of Contents

+- 📖 Introduction
-# 🎯 Project Objectives
+- 🎯 Project Objectives

-The project aims to answer the following business questions:

-- 📌 Identify the main factors influencing hotel booking cancellations.
-- 📊 Explore booking behaviour through SQL analysis and Power BI visualisations.
-- 🔍 Investigate how customer characteristics affect booking reliability.
+- 🛠️ Technology Stack
+- 🧹 Data Cleaning
+- 📊 Exploratory Data Analysis
+- 📈 Executive Dashboard
+- ❓ Business Questions
-- 🤖 Develop a Machine Learning model to predict booking cancellations.
+- 🤖 Machine Learning
-- ⭐ Create a Machine Learning Booking Reliability Index (ML-BRI).
+- ⭐ ML Booking Reliability Index
-- 💼 Provide actionable business recommendations for hotel management.

----
+- 🔍 Sensitivity Analysis
+- 💡 Business Recommendations

 # 🛠️ Technology Stack

 | Technology | Purpose |